Rudnya, Rudnyansky District, Smolensk Oblast: History

 Rudnya (as the settlement of Rodnya) is first mentioned in 1363 since the lands were occupied by Andrei of Polotsk and included in the Principality of Smolensk.
 During Polish rule it was part of the Vitebsk Voivodeship.
+It was located on the route connecting Vitebsk and Smolensk.

 After the First Partition of Poland in 1772 the area was included into newly established Babinovichsky Uyezd of Mogilev Governorate.
 In 1840, the uyezd was abolished and merged into Orshansky Uyezd of the same governorate.
+As part of Tsarist anti-Polish repressions, the local Catholic church was closed in 1866.
 In 1919, Mogilev Governorate was abolished, and Orshansky Uyezd was included into Gomel Governorate.
 In 1920, the uyezd was included into Vitebsk Governorate, and shortly the area was transferred to Smolensky Uyezd of Smolensk Governorate.
 In 1926, Rudnya was granted the town status.

 On 12 July 1929, governorates and uyezds were abolished, and Rudnyansky District with the administrative center in Rudnya was established.
 The district belonged to Smolensk Okrug of Western Oblast.
-On August 1, 1930 the okrugs were abolished, and the districts were subordinated directly to the oblast.
+On August 1, 1930, the okrugs were abolished, and the districts were subordinated directly to the oblast.
 On 27 September 1937 Western Oblast was abolished and split between Oryol and Smolensk Oblasts.
 Rudnyansky District was transferred to Smolensk Oblast.
 Between 1941 and September 1943, during World War II, the district was occupied by German troops.

 Rudnya is known as the maiden battle target of the famous Soviet multiple rocket launchers Katyusha.
 On July 14, 1941, an experimental artillery battery of seven launchers was first used in battle at Rudnya, under the command of Captain Ivan Flyorov, destroying a concentration of German troops with tanks, armored vehicles, and trucks at the marketplace, causing massive German Army casualties and its retreat from the town in panic.